Including suggestions for use in hilly Sheffield

 So a battery will provide you with power for around 20 to 50+ miles, depending on its size, the assistance level chosen and how willing you are to cycle with the power off or on a low setting for the easier parts of the journey, thus eking out the battery.

 (You choosing to pedal vigorously at energy hungry moments like accelerating or hill climbing will help increase the range nicely!)

 Bosch have a helpful ‘Range assistant’ here but it’s a bit optimistic for Sheffield’s hillier routes!
 If you are a heavy rider and/or loaded you may achieve more like 75% of these predicted mileages.

-Bosch batteries say the cells they will use will still have a capacity of at least 60% after two years or 500 charge cycles (depending on which happens first):and could give usable service for as long as 10 years.
+Bosch batteries say the cells they will use will still have a capacity of at least 60% after two years or 500 charge cycles (depending on which happens first) and could give usable service for as long as 10 years.
 We are at least 4 yrs in with our Bosch batteries, and have not noticed a significant drop in range.

 Accordingly it makes sense to go for the largest one you can at the time of purchase (say a 400wh rather than a 300wh, or a 500wh if possible.)

 Unfortunately this mostly means buying a more expensive model of a given range, or you may be able to negotiate a battery uplift on purchase.

 12. How do I charge and take care of my battery